Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Introduction

 Accounting for this type of complication necessitates a {\em two-level hierarchical model} for the input data.
 Let $S = (V,E, L, r)$ be a rooted leaf-labelled binary {\em species tree}, i.e., a tree representing the actual succession of past divergences for a group of organisms.
 To each gene $j$ shared by all species under consideration, we associate a {\em gene tree} $T_j = (V_j,E_j,L)$, mutation probabilities $(p^j_e)_{e \in E_j}$, and sequence length $k_j$.
-The triple $(T_j,(p^j_e)_{e \in E_j},k_j)$ is picked at random according to a given distribution $\mathcal{G}[S,(\nu_e,t_e)_{e \in E}]$ which depends on the {\em unknown} species tree, mutation parameters $\nu_e$ and inter-speciation times $t_e$.
+The triple $(T_j,(p^j_e)_{e \in E_j},k_j)$ is picked at random according to a given distribution $\mathcal{G}[S,(\nu_e,t_e)_{e \in E}]$ which depends on the species tree, mutation parameters $\nu_e$ and inter-speciation times $t_e$.
 It is standard to assume that the gene trees are conditionally independent given the species tree.
 In the context of incomplete lineage sorting, the distribution of the gene trees, $\mathcal{G}$, is given by the so-called {\em multispecies coalescent}, which is a canonical model for combining speciation history and population genetic effects~\cite{RannalaYang:03}.
+(Readers familiar with the multispecies coalescent may observe that our model is a bit richer than the standard model, as it includes mutational parameters in addition to branch length information.
+Note that we also incorporate sequence length in the model.)
 The detailed description of the model is deferred to Section~\ref{section:definitions}, as it is not needed for a high-level overview of our results.
 For the readers not familiar with population genetics, it is useful to think of $T_j$ as a noisy version of $S$ (which, in particular, may result in $T_j$ having a different (leaf-labelled) topology than $S$).

 Our two-level model of sequence data is then as follows.
 Given a species tree $S$, parameters $(\nu_e,t_e)_{e\in E}$ and a number of genes $m$: \begin{enumerate} \item {\bf [First level: gene trees]} Pick $m$ independent gene trees and parameters